llvm/llvm-project/clang/docs/UsersManual.rst

       -fsanitize-coverage=<value>
                               Specify the type of coverage instrumentation for Sanitizers -fsanitize-hwaddress-abi=<value>
-                              Select the HWAddressSanitizer ABI to target (interceptor or platform, default interceptor) -fsanitize-memory-track-origins=<value>
+                              Select the HWAddressSanitizer ABI to target (interceptor or platform, default interceptor).
+This option is currently unused.
+      -fsanitize-memory-track-origins=<value>
                               Enable origins tracking in MemorySanitizer
       -fsanitize-memory-track-origins